Learning the meanings of function words from grounded language using a visual question answering model: On models learning SAME

 \section{On models learning SAME}

 In initial versions of these experiments, we also included probes for the relational adjective \textit{same}.
 Though the word \textit{same} is part of the CLEVR vocabulary, the word \textit{different} is not.
-So instead of having a pair of opposing words for this reasoning skill, we consider how well models learn the meaning of \textit{same} in contexts where objects do or do not share attributes.
+So instead of having a pair of opposing words for this reasoning skill, we considered how models learnt to interpret \textit{same} in contexts where objects did or did not share attributes.
 We tried two probe versions, one which tested the comparison of object sets and a second simpler one which required one-to-one object comparison.
 We chose not to include these results in the main paper as these probes proved to be either too hard or too easy for the models to answer, leading to overall uninformative results as to the learning dynamics of these models.